huggingface/blog/deepspeed-to-fsdp-and-back.md

 user to operate `torch.Optimizer` in low precision.
 This offers more flexibility than the native upcasting of `DeepSpeed`.

-We created a 🤗 Accelerate pull request that was included in the 0.30.0 release that aimed to improve this.

 ## Harmonizing DeepSpeed and FSDP in 🤗 Accelerate